040code/040code/_posts/2018-03-04-verlet-integration.md

 A Point stores its current coordinates and the coordinates it had in the previous world state.
 On top of that it has a `pinned` property which indicates if a Point is pinned in space and - as a result - stays on the same coordinate.
-A pinned point can be unpinned by clicking it with the mouse pointer.
+A pinned Point can be unpinned by clicking it with the mouse pointer.

-The `update-point` function calculates the velocity of the point and adds some gravity in the mix:
+The `update-point` function calculates the velocity of the Point and adds some gravity in the mix:

 ```clojure